BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Explicit Pin Assignments
-While `IoController` automatically IO pinnings according to the capabilities of each chip, it does not have access to layout data to do physically-based pin assignment.
+While `IoController` automatically assigns IO pinnings according to the capabilities of each chip, it does not have access to layout data to do physically-based pin assignment.
 However, it does define a `pin_assigns` parameter (as an array-of-strings) which allows specifying a pin number (on the footprint) or pin name (eg, `GPIO3` - format specific to each microcontroller) for each requested pin.

 We can also force parameter values through the refinements system, using `instance_values`.
 Let's arbitrarily choose pins 26-29 for the LEDs.
-**Add a pin assignment for the ESP32 in the refinements section**:
+**Add a pin assignment for the STM32 in the refinements section**:
 ```diff
   class BlinkyExample(SimpleBoardTop):
     def contents() -> None: